 This topic will be further explored during the invitation-only roundtable discussion that i2i will be hosting during the Chief Data & Analytics Officer Africa 2017 conference in Johannesburg on 5 July 2017.

-Is your organisation making use of alternative data to inform decision-making and product design?
+How is your organisation making use of alternative data?

-Do you think FSPs in Africa have different data concerns and challenges compared to FSPs in other regions?
+Do you think financial service providers (FSPs) in Africa have different data concerns and challenges compared to FSPs in other regions?
 If yes, what are those?

 In terms of the provision of disruptive financial services to the underserved, which space is the one to watch and why?